stuartSawyer/hello-world/README.md

-//Trying to avoid being lost and in great danger."
-Me.
+//"Avoid being lost and in great danger.
+Find your path and be safe."